Now Available: TaxAct’s Stimulus Registration

-As your inbox floods with emails announcing school closures, a falling stock market, and measures to self-quarantine, filing your taxes has likely slipped your mind.
+As your email inbox floods with school closure announcement, a falling stock market, and measures to self-quarantine, filing your taxes has likely slipped your mind.
 And for good reason.
-The impact of the Coronavirus is vast and rapidly changing day-by-day.
+The impact of the Coronavirus on taxes is vast and rapidly changing day-by-day.

 At TaxAct, nothing is more important to us than the health and well-being of our customers, employees, and the communities in which we live and work.
 During this time, we encourage you to make every effort to stay as protected as possible.
 And when you have time to put the focus back on your taxes, we’ll be here to help.
 Rest assured, we are equipped to continue offering all of our services without interruptions.